A Millennium Project initiated by the Friends of Leatherhead Parish Church,

 1998 The Friends and Leatherhead Royal British Legion

 The Friends of Leatherhead Parish Church and Leatherhead RBL appealed for the names of any who appeared to be missing from the town's war memorials.
 At the time this was thought likely to involve the inter-war 'policing' actions and the post-war conflicts, notably Korea, Malaya, Cyprus, Indonesia, Aden, The Falklands, The Gulf, and possibly other active service casualties such as on UN peacekeeping or Northern Ireland duties.

 In November 1998 research was greatly aided by the launch of the Commonwealth War Graves Commission's Debt of Honour on-line database of all who gave their lives in WWI or WWII on service with British or Commonwealth forces.
 It is a wonderful resource.
 Those who have visited any CWGC cemetery know what a marvellous job they do.
 Please visit the CWGC website - see it via Useful Links on the left of your screen.

 The In from the Cold Project website has a useful page about the scope of the CWGC listings.

 1999 Ian Whitlock in the Leatherhead Advertiser

 In February 1999, the Leatherhead Advertiser began a series of articles based on research by a local WWI specialist, Ian Whitlock.
 Working from a recently issued database of the WWI dead, drawn from publications that listed them, he found some names of men born or resident in Leatherhead that were apparently missing from the Town War Memorial.
-Ian generously accepted an invitation from the Frank Haslam of the Friends to work together on further research.
-We have been working together with local churches and interest groups.
+Ian generously accepted an invitation from Frank Haslam of the Friends to work together alongside local churches and interest groups on further research.

 2009 Leatherhead and District Local History Society Local War Memorials Project

 Frank Haslam, who was then website editor for L&DLHS, set up the Local War Memorials Project with the Society, in order to create websites similar to Leatherhead's for neighbouring villages.
 Where possible this is done with the help of local history societies.
 These include Ashtead, Box Hill, Effingham, Fetcham, Great Bookham, Little Bookham, Mickleham and Oxshott.
 Some now have their own war memorial websites.